jimbaker/tagstr/docs/pep.rst

 Abstract
 ========

 This PEP introduces tag strings for custom, repeatable string processing.
 Tag strings are an extension to f-strings, with a custom function -- the "tag" -- in place of the `f` prefix.
-This function can then provide rich features such as safety checks, lazy evaluation, DSLs such as web templating, and more.
+This function can then provide rich features such as safety checks, lazy evaluation, domain specific languages (DSLs) for web templating, and more.

 Tag strings are similar to `JavaScript tagged templates <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates>`_ and similar ideas in other languages.